base-org/web/apps/base-docs/docs/building-with-base/guides/account-abstraction/intro-to-account-abstraction.md

 :::

 At first glance, you may be asking yourself if using smart contract accounts solve our problem.
-What's the difference between a smart contract account (or contract account) and an "Externally Owner Account"?
+What's the difference between a smart contract account (or contract account) and an _Externally Owned Account_?

 According to [ethereum.org], the differences are: